Misty Morning Egans Greenway, Amelia Island, Florida.

 This short video overview offers glimpses of some of the beautiful native wildflowers, the grassy paths and natural vistas (video by ToePhoto Commercial Photography).
 Also read lots more about Egans Greenway further below…

 Egans Creek Greenway has evolved over the past decade into one of the best places to glimpse local wildlife on Amelia Island.
 It’s one of the most accessible and peaceful spots on this barrier island to be outdoors in nature, and it’s free.
 Over 300 acres that run north to south along Egans Creek, the Greenway was opened for public use in the summer of 2000 as an undeveloped park for passive recreational use.
 Wide, grass-covered pathways are perfect for walking and bicycling.
 (Note that no motorized vehicles are allowed in the Greenway.)
 A natural sanctuary for wildlife, various kinds of creatures live, nest, and feed in the Greenway.
 Thus, be sure not to stray off the walking trails.
-(Leashed dogs are allowed in the Greenway, but please pick up after your pet.)

 You’ll see signs warning to “beware” of gators and not to feed them in both sides of the Greenway.
 It’s fairly common to see a gators in Egans Creek, especially in the south section of the Greenway (hanging around in areas with thick green duckweed floating on the water).